María Dueñas (violinist): Musical career

 Other competitions she has competed in include the 1st Leonid Kogan International Competition for Young Violinists (1st Prize, 3rd Category) and the 2nd Zhuhai International Mozart Competition for Young Musicians (1st Prize, Violin Group B) in 2017, the 4th Yankelevitch International Violin Competition (1st Prize, Senior Division) and the 2nd Vladimir Spivakov International Violin Competition (1st Prize) in 2018, the Montreal International Musical Competition Violin Edition in 2019, and the 2nd Viktor Tretyakov International Violin Competition (Grand Prize) in 2021.

 Instruments

-As a stipendiary of the Deutsche Stiftung Musikleben, María Dueñas plays a Nicolò Gagliano violin (17?4 uncertain date) and the Stradivarius “Camposelice” (1710), on generous loan from the Nippon Music Foundation since 2022.
-From 2019 to 2022, María played the Guarneri del Gesù "Muntz" (1736), also on generous loan from the same foundation.
+As a stipendiary of the Deutsche Stiftung Musikleben, María Dueñas plays a Nicolò Gagliano violin (17?4 uncertain date) and the Stradivarius "Camposelice" (1710), on loan from the Nippon Music Foundation since 2022.
+From 2019 to 2022, María played the Guarneri del Gesù "Muntz" (1736), also on loan from the same foundation.

 Influences

 Dueñas grew up around classical music influenced by recordings of violinists such as Yehudi Menuhin, David Oistrakh, and Jascha Heifetz.
 Her fascination with their distinctive sounds inspires her to work on her own.
 In an interview with Katherine Cooper from Presto Music in Dueñas' home in Vienna, she states about her influences:

 Hearing recordings of Heifetz and Oistrakh when I was very young had a profound impact on me, because I could recognise the sound of those people instantly.
 Nowadays a lot of the time when you listen to recordings you can’t tell who’s playing - but when you hear Oistrakh you know who it is right away, and that’s something I would love to achieve myself.
 I spend a lot of time working on finding my own distinctive sound, and I dream of people playing a recording in the years to come and thinking ‘Ah, that’s María Dueñas!’.